General scanner questions answered

 Is it difficult to set up a vulnerability scan?

-No. You can set up a project within 2 minutes and get results within 5 minutes.
+No. You can set up a target within 2 minutes and get results within 5 minutes.
 In addition to the first security vulnerabilities, you also receive remediation advice for any found issues.